Borka Kegslayer & Keg Carrier

 - Krielstone Bearer & Stone Scribes - ARM buffs and damage buffs, the Trollblood staple is as good as ever.
 If the Trollkin Champions are joining the army, bring Skaldi Bonehammer, and attach the Northkin Elder to the Krielstone to benefit from the +2 bonus to strength, or the +1 speed bonus.

-- Mosh Pit feels redundant, as BOH has an answer to Tough.
-Mosh Pit can still play a role in BOH, as a high defense solution, provided you have a way of leading in with something that can boost.
-Trollkin Long Riders have boosted attacks on a charge, because they are Cavalry.
+- Mosh Pit feels redundant in this theme as BOH has its own answer to Tough.
+Mosh Pit can still play a role in BOH as a solution to high DEF, provided you have a way of leading in with something that can boost (such as Trollkin Long Riders on the charge).

 - Fennblade / Tuffalo Build: